To successfully complete the summer program application process, please follow step 1 through step 5.

 Find a destination

 The deadlines vary depending on the program.
-Please consult the deadlines for the various programs by expanding the Regular Exchange Program and Funded Programs tabs below.
+Please consult the deadlines for the various programs by expanding the Regular Exchange Programs and Programs offered by consortiums tabs below.

-Completed applications for Summer exchange programs and Funded summer exchange programs must be submitted at the International Office at Tabaret, M386.
+Completed applications for Summer exchange programs and Summer programs offered by consortiums must be submitted using the online form found on uoZone (see details below).

 Download example of letter of motivation (PDF)

 If you are part of the CO-OP program, you need the approval of your CO-OP advisor to be able to participate in the exchange program.
-To do so, e-mail your CO-OP advisor (see details below).
+To do so, fill out the Mobility application in your Co-op Navigator in uoZone.
 You will need to upload the e-mail (in PDF format) response from your advisor into your online application form.

 Your photos should be a standard, portrait-style photograph in portrait orientation.